 If you need to pick up your pan and place it back again this cooktop will remember all the settings and continue to cook even though your pan is placed in a different location.
 There is no need to look carefully to check if you’ve centered your pan on a circle.
 You simple place it on the top surface and it is fine to continue cooking.

-There is a lift and hold function which can be set between 10 and 90 seconds.
+There is a lift and hold function.
+This can be set between 10 and 90 seconds.
 It is a personal preference on how long you usually lift a pan off before placing it back down again.
 If you need to pour some liquid out it usually doesn’t take anywhere close to 90 seconds.

 The advantage of this function is that, when you lift your pan, cooking is automatically paused while there is no detectable pan and this means no heat transfer to the surface and therefore no loss of energy.
 This is a highly efficient method of cooking.